ArnaudValensi/ArnaudValensi.github.io/src/pages/about-me.md

 🧙📜 I'm looking for a freelance mission.

-I am specialized in full-stack engineering.
+I am specialized in video game and full-stack development.
 Lately, I've been building a business to make real-time networked video games, but I'm still doing full-stack development for a living.

+I started coding in 2001 at the age of 13.
+I was mainly doing web development at the time.
+I started studying programming in school in 2009 where I gained broader skills like system, network and AI programming using c, c ++, java.
+I became a graduate software engineer in 2014.

+I have always lived with video games.
+When teachers asked us what we wanted to do with our lives, at the age where the answers were astronaut, firefighter or princess, mine was being a video game maker.

+Today I don’t play much video games because when I do, it quickly gives me ideas that I look forward to implementing in my own projects.
+And I feel that programming itself is like the best video game ever.

+In fact, this desire for building things is not tied to video games, I like to make things in general, which is why I’m not only specialized in video games.
+During my career, I've tried to acquire all the skills to build and publish projects on my own.
+This is why I'm familiar with high and low-level programming languages, but I've also developed skills in growth marketing / growth hacking, data analysis, UI / UX, and art.
+Of course, I'm not as good at these as I am at software engineering, but I know enough to do some projects on my own or tell people what to do.

 ## Career